How to Apply

 Q: Do I need to live in Southampton?

 A: Living is Southampton is not required.
 However, you are required to participate in cohort building and networking activities and are expected to regularly interact with other SustAI CDT students.
+Also, the first year is taught and all modules are taught in person.
+During the PhD phase, it is expected that you come to Southampton at least a few times per week.

 Q: For part-time and self funded, is it necessary to relocate to the UK, or is study from abroad possible?